 - How will I know when I achieve my goal?

 - What helps me indicate my progress towards my financial goal?

-While it’s possible to achieve anything you want, you may have some limitations that should be accountable for.
+While it’s possible to achieve anything you want, you can’t achieve everything.
+You may have some limitations that should be accounted for.
 With that said, it’s important to make sure your goals are achievable and attainable.
 For example, making an extra $1 million may not be attainable if you only make $50,000 a year.

 You may want to ask yourself:

 - How will I know when I’ve achieved this goal?

 - How realistic is it for me to accomplish my goal?

 Continuing the example above, you may want to consider where you’ll have to make changes in spending to contribute $200 toward your goal of paying down the $2,000.
 It may look like:

 I want to pay off my revolving Discover credit card amount of $2,000 by paying off $200 per week.
 I will skip going out to lunch every day and pack a lunch instead to save $60 each week and drive for Uber to make an additional $140.